sarvesh-kale/wordle_project/README.md

 $ pip install PySimpleGUI
 $ pip install pyinstaller
 ```
-copy paste the wordle icon file inside the wordle environment .
+copy paste the wordle icon file inside the wordle environment .<br />
-after you execute the source command you are inside the wordle environment
+after you execute the source command you are inside the wordle environment<br />
+download wordle.py and paste it inside this environemnt.

 ## How it Works ?